Can I transfer in from another GLP-1 provider?

 Can I Transfer In From Another GLP-1 Provider?

-If you’re already using GLP-1 or dual-agonist medications from another weight loss clinic or provider, you may be wondering whether you can transfer your care to our telehealth program.
-The good news is that transferring between providers is absolutely possible, and many patients successfully make this transition.
-Here’s what you need to know about the transfer process.
+If you’re already using GLP-1 or dual-agonist medications from another weight loss clinic or provider, you may be wondering whether you can transfer your care to a new independent provider.
+The good news is that transferring between providers is absolutely possible, and many people successfully make this transition.
+Here’s what to know about the transfer process.
+GLP3 Weight Loss is an educational and referral resource and does not provide care — we can help you connect with an independent licensed provider.

-Patients transfer for various reasons: they want better support, prefer telehealth convenience, seek different medication options, or feel their current provider isn’t addressing their needs effectively.
-Whatever your reason, transferring your care is a legitimate medical decision that should be made thoughtfully with guidance from your new provider.
+People transfer for various reasons: they want better support, prefer telehealth convenience, seek different medication options, or feel their current provider isn’t addressing their needs effectively.
+Whatever the reason, transferring care is a legitimate medical decision that should be made thoughtfully with guidance from a new provider.

 The Transfer Process

-Transferring from another GLP-1 provider to our clinic involves a straightforward process.
-First, you’ll schedule a consultation with one of our licensed providers.
-During this visit, inform your provider that you’re currently on GLP-1 or dual-agonist medication and wish to transfer your care.
+Transferring from another GLP-1 provider to a new one involves a straightforward process.
+First, you connect with an independent licensed provider.
+During the first visit, let the provider know you’re currently on GLP-1 or dual-agonist medication and wish to transfer your care.

 • Your current medication name and dose